sepehrsaryazdi/RelativisticCharge/README.md

 How it works:

-1. Simply run the following in a desired storage location:
+1. Simply run the following in a desired storage location using `Python 3.8`:

 ```
 git clone https://github.com/sepehrsaryazdi/RelativisticCharge.git